tomerfiliba/plumbum/docs/colorlib.rst

 applying the Styles individually to the strings).
 However, combined Styles are intelligent and know how to reset just the properties that they contain.
 As you have seen in the example above, the combined style ``(colors.magenta & colors.bold)`` can be used in any way a normal Style can.
+Since wrapping is done with ``|``, the Python order of operations causes styles to be combined first, then wrapping is done last.

 256 Color Support